Nordix/nfqueue-loadbalancer/README.md

 traffic handling from configuration.

-The `fwmark` represents a real-target and forwarding of packets is done by Linux routing based on the `fwmark`.
+The `fwmark` represents a real-target and forwarding of packets is done by Linux routing or NAT based on the `fwmark`.
 A basic setup example;

 ```
 # initiate the shared mem structure